Sign In / Sign Out

 Policy Communications Coordinator

-Mikhail Sundust is Otham and Pee Posh from the Gila River Indian Community.
-As the Policy Communications Coordinator, he supports the American Indian Policy Institute's mission of engaging Native nations, building community partnerships, and inspiring future leaders.
-Mikhail provides research and policy support towards AIPI policy goals.
+Mikhail Sundust is Akimel O'otham and Pee Posh from the Gila River Indian Community.
+As the Policy Communications Program Coordinator, he supports the American Indian Policy Institute's mission by engaging Native nations, building community partnerships, and inspiring future leaders.

 Dr. Brown has directed a variety of research and demonstration projects related to the impact of welfare reform on American Indian families and children, mental health assessment of American Indian youth, diabetes prevention in tribal communities, Title IV- Estate/tribal agreements, and state ICWA compliance issues, and is nationally recognized for his knowledge and skills in working with tribal governments and community programs.